-In the Elastic Security app, prebuilt detection rules can be tuned to produce the best possible set of actionable alerts.
+In the SIEM app, prebuilt detection rules can be tuned to produce the best possible set of actionable signals.
 To reduce the noise level, you can:

-- Disable detection rules that rarely produce actionable alerts because they match expected local behavior, workflows, or policy exceptions.
+- Disable detection rules that rarely produce actionable signals because they match expected local behavior, workflows, or policy exceptions.

 - Clone and modify detection rule queries so they are aligned with local policy exceptions.
-This reduces noise while retaining actionable alerts.
+This reduces noise while retaining actionable signals.

 - Clone and modify detection rule risk scores, and use branching logic to map higher risk scores to higher priority workflows.